VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: Dataset Overview

+where \(r_{\text{retention}}\) is the retention rate after quality filtering.
 This filtered dataset provides a balanced representation across failure modes while maintaining high standards for preference pair quality.
 The strict filtering ensures that each adversarial example presents a genuine challenge for video-language alignment rather than simple errors or rephrasing.